adityaraj6311/Tofu-Robot/README.md

 ### ╒═══「 Support Group 」

-The Support group can be reached out to at [Miku • Support](https://t.me/MikusSupport), where you can ask for help about [Miku Nakano](https://t.me/TofuXrobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Tofu • Support](https://t.me/TofusSupport), where you can ask for help about [Tofu](https://t.me/TofuXrobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 <details>
 	<summary>Heroku Deploy</summary>